spottsmorpheus/WindowsSecEvents/README.md

 PS> . .\WindowsSecEvents.ps1
 ```

 **NOTE** to run these Powershell Scripts the account must be and Administrator with access to query the Security Event log on the target computer.
-Effectivly, for querying the Domain Controller Security log the user will most likely be a Domain Admin
+When querying the Domain Controller Security log the user will most likely be a Domain Admin.

 ## Loading Directly from GitHub URL